onecommons/vesper/doc/source/spec.rst

-When a single property name appears instead of a name-value pair, it is treated as name-value pair where the name is the name of the property and the value expression is a reference to property.
-So the following example is equivalent to prior one.

- >>> model1.query(
- ... '''{ displayname, type }''')
- [{'displayname': 'abbey aardvaark',
-   'type': 'user'},
-  {'displayname': 'billy billygoat',
-   'type': 'user'}]

-You can also construct results as arrays (lists) instead of objects.
-This query selects the same objects but it formats each result as a list not an object.

- >>> model1.query(
- ... '''[displayname, type]''')
- [['abbey aardvaark', 'user'],
-  ['billy billygoat', 'user']]

-:token:`constructvalue`
-You can select individual values (strings or numbers) by wrapping an :token:`expression` in parentheses.
-For example:

- >>> model1.query(
- ... '''(displayname)''')
- ['abbey aardvaark', 'billy billygoat']

-Both the key and value of an property pair can be expressions.
-So property names can vary for each result.
-This example uses the MERGEALL option to return a single dictionary of login services where the name of the service is the property and the value depends on the type of service
+Both the property name and value are expressions.
+In this example, the property names is simply string constants while the property value are property references.
+In the next example, the property name is a property reference and property value is a more complex expression.
+It uses the MERGEALL option to return a single dictionary of login services where the name of the service is the property and the value depends on the type of service. [#f1]_

  >>> model1.query(
  ... '''{
  ...   service : maybe facebook_uid or maybe email